Hoosier Abortion Fund? WE ARE!

 Due to limited funding capacity we are not able to provide assistance to everyone.
 We currently prioritize people who are at least 10 weeks pregnant, due to Indiana’s restricted access to abortion care after the first trimester.
 The funding line will remain open until we have run out of available funds, and then will reopen the following week.

 Note: If you are a minor (not yet 18 years old) seeking abortion funding assistance, please call the main All-Options PRC line at 812-558-0089 and select Option 2.

-The Hoosier Abortion Fund funding line is answered on Tuesdays starting at 10am and our voicemail is updated regularly to reflect any changes.
-Due to the high volume of requests, the voicemail is only open on Tuesdays and remains open until we have run through our weekly budget.
+The Hoosier Abortion Fund funding line is answered on Thursdays starting at 10am and our voicemail is updated regularly to reflect any changes.
+Due to the high volume of requests, the voicemail is only open on Thursdays and remains open until we have run through our weekly budget.

 When you call us, be prepared to leave a message with the following details: